 Component Assessment Weighting

 One team activity

-Drastiaal One individual activity 10%
+One individual activity

 Practical One other activity 40%

 Written analysis

-Theory Section A Written exam 6.0%
+Theory Section A Written exam

 Theory Section B Written exam 60%

-Successful completion of the course could lead to Level 3 Cambridge Technical Sport and Physical Activity in KS5.
+Successful completion of the course may lead to further study at Key Stage 5, including A-level PE or Level 3 BTEC Sport.
 Careers linked to the study of this course include fitness instructor, PE teacher, sports journalism and media, sports rehabilitation, sports science and engineering and design for sport.